ivangeevo/btwr-core/## Changelog.md

 + Added missing recipe for making Strap.
 + Added Unfired Brick item & block & the ability to dry them into regular brick.
 + Fixed a bug with creepers not igniting with fire charge.
-+ Changes to conventional tags.
++ Changes to BTWR conventional tags.

 ### 0.23.2